Hardened Guest Images

 | Minimal package set | Every additional package increases the attack surface. ~40 packages means fewer potential CVEs than ~2000. |

-| Signed kernel modules only | module.sig_enforce=1 plus lockdown=integrity prevents unsigned code from running in ring 0. |
+| Signed kernel modules only | module.sig_enforce=1 plus lockdown=integrity prevents unsigned code from running in ring 0.
+Out-of-tree modules (e.g. NVIDIA) are signed in CI with an ephemeral key that is destroyed after the build. |

 Containers & Workload Manifest